Microsoft-Club-SIST/machine-learning-projects/README.md

 ## Contributions

 Contributions are welcome.
-Refer to the [Issues](https://github.com/Microsoft-Club-SIST/machine-learning-projects/issues) for making Contributions.
+Refer to the [Issues](https://github.com/Microsoft-Club-SIST/machine-learning-projects/issues) and [Contribution Guidelines](https://github.com/Microsoft-Club-SIST/machine-learning-projects/blob/master/CONTRIBUTING.md) for making the Projects.